What precautions should I take when changing my passphrase?

 - Log back into any other IU services.

 If you miss one of your stored passphrases on a device or service, you might be locked out of your account; see At IU, why is my ADS domain account locked?
-If you are locked out of your account, your campus Support Center will be able to assist you; see How do I contact the Support Center at each IU campus for help?
+If you are locked out of your account, your campus Support Center will be able to assist you; see How do I contact each campus Support Center for IT help?

 This is document bbje in the Knowledge Base.